zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 The requirements defined herein are grouped into two main categories further divided into several sub-categories each.
 This categorization reflects the secure development practices grouping as defined by NIST [Secure Software Development Framework (SSDF)](https://csrc.nist.gov/Projects/ssdf).
 NIST SSDF recommended practices IDs are mapped to the Zowe SSDP (sub)categories where applicable.

-Additionally, two other SSD frameworks are referenced in order to provide contributors and SW consumers with
+Additionally, two other SSD frameworks are referenced in order to provide contributors and SW consumers with...TODO@PZA

 <span style="display: none">
     #TODO@PZA: Provide reference IDs coding legend: